sailing-yacht-research-foundation/tracker-scraper/README.md

 # Running locally
 1. Run `npm install`
-1. Copy the config file in `tracker-schema/config/.env.sample` to `.env`
+2. Copy the tracker-schema config file in `tracker-index/tracker-schema/.env.sample` to `tracker-index/tracker-schema/.env`
-2. Set the correct database credentials
+3. Set the correct database credentials and other environment variables
+4. Copy the tracker-index config file in `tracker-index/.env.sample` to `tracker-index/.env`
+5. Set the correct s3 bucket credentials and other environment variables
-3. Run the script.
+6. Run the script.
 Example `node scrapers/bluewater_scraper.js`

 # Introduction